Atlanta, GA,

 By Emma Harrington, director of injury prevention and education at Shepherd Center

 Recent heat waves have prompted many important conversations around hot weather safety, including what we should consider to prevent child fatalities in hot cars.
-While we have experienced a decrease in hot car deaths since the pandemic began in 2020 (zero in Georgia 2020-2021), those numbers are starting to rise again at an alarming rate, with Georgia having the most deaths so far this year.
-Since 1998, 917 children have lost their lives in hot cars.
+While we have experienced a decrease in hot car deaths since the pandemic began in 2020, those numbers are starting to rise again at an alarming rate.
 As we veer back into the fast lane of our busy lives, it is important to take a culture of safety with us.
 Here are some tactics I recommend.

 Top Tips to Prevent Hot Car Injuries and Fatalities for Children